alonisser/Oknesset-vagrant/README.md

 A [hebrew Blog post](http://4p-tech.co.il/blog/?p=1741) I wrote about using vagrant.

-##Contributing:

-Quite a lot to do here, look at the github Issue tracker

 ##tweaks and bugs
 This vagrantfiles runs (and provisions) a **Headless** linux virtual machine. "headless" as a zombie, no GUI.
 If you want/need to work with the virtual machine gui (and take all the performance hit) you need to uncomment the following lines in the vagrantfile: